Skip to main content

 Scan frequency

-By adjusting your CI configuration, you can configure your scans so that Semgrep Supply Chain scans your code at a different frequency or when a specific event occurs.
+You can modify your CI configuration so that Semgrep Supply Chain scans your code at a specified frequency or whenever a specific event occurs, such as opening a pull request or merge request.

 Schedule scans